 All classes begin promptly.
 We would appreciate you arriving approximately 10 minutes prior to each class so you can warm your dog up before the formal class begins.
 Our classes run from 1½ to 2 hours.

-Exercise & Feeding
+Exercise and Feeding

 As our classes are held indoors and outdoors (weather permitting), please dress accordingly.

-Only in special circumstances do we allow students to attempt training who are under the age of 15 years of age.
-If you have any questions on this please call us.
+Only in special circumstances do we allow students to attempt training who are under the age of 15 years.
+If you have any questions on this, please call us.
 This is due to the fact that children and even some teenagers do not have the self-discipline, initiative, and in some cases, the strength to train a dog.

 Visitors are welcome but must remain quiet and seated during class.
-Children must be well-behaved and capable of sitting quietly on the seating provided.
+Children must be well behaved and capable of sitting quietly on the seating provided.
 They will not be allowed to play outside or remain in cars, as we cannot provide the necessary supervision to ensure they don’t get injured or become a nuisance to fellow students or to our guests in our boarding facility.
 Children must be accompanied by an adult when going to the washrooms.
 When classes are held outdoors, children will have to sit quietly on the grass.
 We always welcome spectators and we hope you will tell your friends and relatives about our classes.

 Cancellations Due to Weather